Giftbit/Lightrail-API-V2-Docs/docs/checkout.md

 <p class="intro">The Checkout endpoint unifies payment allowing you to charge multiple sources, including credit cards, all within a single step.</p>

 Accepting multiple payment methods is complicated because it requires logic to ensure each payment source is charged in the correct order, for the right amount, and with transactional consistency.
-The Checkout Endpoint calculates the subtotal, applies any relevant Customer Value (eg. promotion, gift card), and charges the user’s credit card, if applicable, all in a single request.
+The Checkout Endpoint calculates the subtotal, applies any relevant customer value (eg. promotion, gift card), and charges the user’s credit card, if applicable, all in a single request.

 ### Where does the Checkout API fit in?

 When a customer of yours wants to make a purchase, you need to accept payment.
 It’s at this step of that you would make a Checkout API Request sending the items they are purchasing along with any payment methods for the purchase.
-Checkout can also be used to simulate a purchase, allowing you to display to your customer what Customer Value applies to their transaction before you actually process the transaction.
+Checkout can also be used to simulate a purchase, allowing you to display to your customer what customer value applies to their transaction before you actually process the transaction.

 ### How does the Checkout API work?